 Wood effect tiles are more popular than ever before!
-They’re a robust, zero-maintenance alternative to natural wooden floorboards, and they don’t scratch and blister like laminate does!
-To inject extra interest into a floor space, apply a herringbone layout.
+They’re a robust, zero-maintenance alternative to natural wooden floorboards, and they don’t scratch and blister-like laminate does!
+To inject extra interest into floor space, apply a herringbone layout.

 Wooden herringbone parquet flooring was abundant in period manors; so why not create your own Downton Abbey look?